 Can Lyme disease trigger Autoimmune diseases?

-Important findings about the links between Lyme disease and autoimmune illnesses have been established by doctors and researchers.
-Even while additional research is still required, the evidence that is already available can help both doctors and patients understand and treat their symptoms.
+Evidence about the links between Lyme disease and autoimmune illnesses has been established by doctors and researchers.
+Although additional research is still required, the evidence that is already available can help both doctors and patients understand and treat their symptoms.

-In this article, we'll go over some fundamental knowledge about autoimmune disorders, how Lyme disease may cause them, and how the similarity of some autoimmune diseases' symptoms to those of Lyme disease may result in a missed or incorrect diagnosis.
+In this article, we'll read about autoimmune disorders, how Lyme disease can cause them, and how Lyme disease may be misdiagnosed or incorrectly diagnosed because of similarities of some autoimmune disorder symptoms to those of Lyme disease.

-An immune system illness is an autoimmune disease.
-Immune system diseases are conditions that result in either abnormally high or abnormally low immune system activity levels.
-When the body's natural defense system can't distinguish between your cells and alien cells, it develops an autoimmune disease and unintentionally attacks healthy cells.
+An immune system disease is an autoimmune disease that results in either abnormally high or abnormally low immune system activity levels.
+When the body's natural defence system can't distinguish between your cells and alien cells, it causes an autoimmune response and unintentionally attacks healthy cells, resulting in an autoimmune disease.
 Autoimmune diseases come in more than 80 different types and affect many different body parts.

-About 50 million Americans, largely women, suffer from at least 60 to 100 autoimmune illnesses.
+About 50 million Americans, largely women, suffer from at least 60-100 autoimmune illnesses.
 Among the most typical are:

 - Multiple sclerosis